 If you are thinking about starting an IVA you need to be clear which debts are included.
 Generally speaking it is just the ones that are unsecured.

-- The debts that can be included in an IVA
+- The debts that are included in an IVA

-- Is it possible to include money owed to HMRC?
+- Is it possible to add HMRC debt?

 - Can you choose to keep a debt out of your IVA?